Beach Too Sandy, Bryan Too Breaky

 I'll take it.
 You're doing okay.

-When anyone says, you know, something about their day at work, I have to remind myself as much as I want to bitch and complain about the whatever, the wire that didn't plug in or the, you know, the camera.
+When anyone says, you know, something about their day at work, I have to remind myself as much as I want to bitch and complain about the whatever, the wire that didn't plug in or the, you know, the camera today.

-Yes, you have to plug her microphone in front of you.
+Yes, you have to plug her microphone in correctly.
 Yeah.

 That plugged it into number four.
 I have to go, well, you know,